Last Updated on October 23, 2022 by Rei Garnet

-Feeding your rabbits mealworm or any kind of meat could lead to digestive problems like diarrhea, GI stasis, Hepatic lipidosis, and soft uneaten cecotropes.
+Feeding your rabbits mealworms or any kind of meat could lead to digestive problems like diarrhea, GI stasis, hepatic lipidosis, and soft uneaten cecotropes.

-Now that I’ve given you the gist of the article, read on as I explain why rabbits can’t eat mealworm:
+Now that I’ve given you the gist of the article, read on as I explain why rabbits can’t eat mealworms:

 Risk of feeding mealworm to rabbits.